Wien Energie Innovation Challenge #10

 Short-term solar forecasting:

-Photovoltaic power generation is a key pillar of the energy transition with the number of installed photovoltaic modules rising quickly every year.
-This form of renewable energy presents Wien Energie, as an energy supplier, with significant challenges.
+Photovoltaic power generation is a cornerstone of the energy transition with the number of installed photovoltaic modules rising rapidly every year.
+This form of renewable energy presents the energy supplier Wien Energie with significant challenges.

 Wien Energie needs new forecasting methods that can make quick, short-term predictions of solar availability and cloud movement, so that they can plan more efficiently for electricity demand.

-Many of its customers now cover part of their electricity needs with self-generated solar power.
-This independent power generation can result in enormous energy imbalances—and costs!—particularly when predicted photovoltaic generation is much higher or lower than expected.
+Many of its customers nowadays cover part of their electricity needs with self-generated solar power .
+This dependence on solar power generation can result in enormous costs due to energy balancing, if the predicted photovoltaic generation in any quarter of an hour is much higher or lower than expected.

-Wien Energie is seeking innovative solutions that can collect and incorporate weather data from novel sources—i.e. sky or webcams—as well as a methodology that goes beyond traditional weather models.
-The updating intervals should range from less than one hour to up to three hours.
+Wien Energie is seeking innovative solutions that can collect and incorporate data from novel sources, such as sky cams, webcams or area-wide live PV generation along with a methodology that goes beyond traditional weather models.
+The forecasts should cover about the upcoming twelve quarters of an hour on an update frequency of less than one hour.

 How it works